OlgaChernytska/Catcher-Reinforcement-Learning/README.md

 - [x] demo - demonstration how agent learns to play

 ## Interpretation

+There is a lot
-Learning is ubstable.
+Learning is ustable.
 It is highly depends what game states agent see at the beginning of the training.
 So all the algorithm have to be reinitialize several times not to just achieve good results, but launch training process at all.